Wynfair/WorldEyeDeers/README.md

          # SUPER WHITE HOT LIST OF CLEAN SITES AND PROJECTS
          # Advertising/Opportunity CHEAT SHEET - HOT LIST - LIVE WIRE APPS?
          # Advertising GUILDS?
 INTERNETWAY?
 YELP for Affiliates?
+         # PAYABLE IN ANY COIN LIKE THE DAPPS

-# WE COULD DO THIS WITH BEAMCOIN OR MAKE A DEVICE
+# BEAMCOIN OR RAVENCOIN
+      # BACKING FOR SMARTCONTRACTS
+      # FOR SPLICING INTO US POWER/ELEMENTAL COINS

 # HARD CODED ROM PROGRAMABLE LOGIC CURCUITS - SUPER SECURITY
-# PAYABLE IN ANY COIN LIKE THE DAPPS
+      Each system needs to be designed FOR recycle.
+Systems need to be programed waiting for breakdown rather than waiting for success. presemptive measures can be implemented to smoothen transitionary upgrades recycle is automatic.

 # SOLAR PANELS - MICRO SOLAR PANELS, MICRO ENERGY GENERATION & Distribution Apps THOERY

-     #Imagine everyone has a 5 Watt Solar cell connected to small lead acid or better battery banks and that
-     #power couild be measured, then converted, and fed into the device.
+     #Imagine everyone has a 5 Watt Solar cell connected to small lead acid or better battery banks        #and that power couild be measured, then converted, and fed into the device.
-     #For less than $100 usd we could have small micro watt "proofs-of-work"
+     #For less than $100 we could have small micro watt "proofs-of-work"
      #happening on every computer or device in the world!

 # Small battery packs (Plenty of room for home research)

-#     - Litium Ion - Aluminium Magnesium - Lead Acid
+#     Litium Ion - Aluminium Magnesium - Lead Acid

+#     Advanced Alkalytic Composites

-#     WE NEED APS THAT CAN MEASURE POWER LEVELS
+#     APS THAT CAN MEASURE POWER LEVELS

 # Small solar cells

-#     Easy Do-It-Yourself guides are EVERYWHERE for making these.
+      Easy Do-It-Yourself guides are EVERYWHERE for making these.

-# small power conversion - how to make this more efficient?

-# small savings, small calculations, small hashes
+      Small power conversion - how to make this more efficient? scale small savings, small calculations, small hashes

-# paid for by YOUR PANEL(s),
+      paid for by YOUR PANEL(s),

-# YOUR PROOF OF WORK!
+# YOUR PROOF OF WORK    -     YOUR POWER   -     YOUR MONEY

-#     One 5 watt cell for 4 hours = 20 watts
+      One 5 watt cell for 4 hours = 20 watts
-#     but what if 1% of the whole world tried it?
+      but what if 1% of the whole world tried it?
-#     That would be 5,416,666.666666667 KILOWATT HOURS OF POWER!
-(5.416MW)
-#     AND at .09 per KWH that would equal $487,500 PER DAY!
+      That would be 5,416,666.666666667 KILOWATT HOURS OF POWER!
+(5.416MW) AND at .09 per KWH that would equal $487,500 PER DAY!
-#     Prices vary by place!
+      Prices vary by place!
 Some places charge $0.25 per KWH!

 # Imagine all of the things we would be able to do!
 Want more money?
 Add more panels, make more power!
 # And on and on.
 Green tax incentives may make a project like this very lucrative.